vahidhedayati/grails-jenkins-plugin/README.md

 The plugin functionality provides two core aspects of the Jenkins product within your grails app:

 ##### lists current build history items on right hand side
 The build history info is sent via websockets.
 If you click an item it will display its log.
 It displays status of job whether it passed/failed/canelled/building or queued.
-If building it will additionally show running time and estimated time according to Jenkins.
+If building it will additionally show running time and estimated time according to Jenkins, this was initially achieved by parsing page over and over, now moved locally as a javascript that works out difference of estimated time according to jobid/api/json estimateTime value set per jenkins job.
 You can click stop to send a stop to backend jenkins which will stop the build.
 Scheduled future builds will appeared as queued and you can also cancel them.

 ##### Build